hoangph3/devops-tutorial/kubernetes/section/job/README.md

 Sat Apr  9 16:32:34 UTC 2022 Finished succesfully
 ```

+The `.spec.successfulJobsHistoryLimit` and `.spec.failedJobsHistoryLimit` fields are optional.
+These fields specify how many completed and failed jobs should be kept.
+By default, they are set to 3 and 1 respectively.

-Access to https://crontab.guru/ to get more info about cronjob schedule.
+Access to https://crontab.guru/ to get more info about cronjob schedule expressions.